MicrosoftDocs/appcenter-docs/docs/push/rest-api.md

 + **All registered devices**: Sends notifications to all registered devices.
 + **Custom devices list**: Sends notifications to up to 20 devices (using the install IDs for the target devices).
 + **Audiences**: Sends notifications to a segment of your app's registered device audience based on a set of device and custom properties.
-For additional information about creating and managing Audiences, refer to [App Center Push Audiences](~/push/audiences.md).